endail/hx711-pico-c/README.md

 ### Synchronising Multiple Chips

-When using multiple HX711 chips, it is possible they may become desynchronised if not powered up simultaneously.
-You can use `hx711_multi_sync()` which will power down and power up all chips together.
+When using multiple HX711 chips, it is possible they may be desynchronised if not powered up simultaneously.
+You can use `hx711_multi_sync()` which will power down and then power up all chips together.

+## Overview of Functionality